sachingrover211/sachingrover211.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-:wave: Hello, I am Sachin Grover, thank you for stopping by!

-I am a Post-Doctoral Researcher at [Interactive Robotics Laboratory](https://interactive-robotics.engineering.asu.edu/){:target="\_blank"}, [Arizona State University (ASU)](https://scai.engineering.asu.edu/){:target="\_blank"} working with [Prof. Heni Ben Amor](https://henibenamor.weebly.com/){:target="\_blank"}, where I am exploring LLM as learning machines for guiding robots in the environment.
+I am a Post-Doctoral Researcher at [Interactive Robotics Laboratory](https://interactive-robotics.engineering.asu.edu/){:target="\_blank"}, [Arizona State University (ASU)](https://scai.engineering.asu.edu/){:target="\_blank"} working with [Prof. Heni Ben Amor](https://henibenamor.weebly.com/){:target="\_blank"}.
-In the past I have worked as a research scientist at [PARC](https://www.sri.com/research/future-concepts-division/){:target="\_blank"}, part of SRI International.
-My research interests are in LLM based agents, and combining planning and learning techniques/systems.
-At PARC, I was part of several DARPA projects -- [SAIL-ON](https://www.darpa.mil/program/science-of-artificial-intelligence-and-learning-for-open-world-novelty){:target="\_blank"} (open-world AI agents), [KMASS](https://www.darpa.mil/program/knowledge-management-at-scale-and-speed){:target="\_blank"} (knowledge management) and [EMHAT](https://www.darpa.mil/program/exploratory-moldels-of-human-ai-teams){:target="\_blank"} (human-ai multi-agent collaboration teams).
-Previously, I have also worked as an applied scientist intern at Amazon Alexa research on language model quantization and compression techniques.

-My Ph.D. at ASU, was oriented towards designing Human-Aware AI techniques using Automated Task Planning for collaboration in Human-Robot teams and was advised by [Prof. Subbarao Kambhampati](https://rakaposhi.eas.asu.edu){:target="\_blank"}.

-I did my Masters at ASU, advised by [Prof. Kurt VanLehn](https://www.public.asu.edu/~kvanlehn/){:target="\_blank"}, on modeling student's knowledge while working on Intelligent Tutoring System.
+Before this, was a Research Scientist at [PARC](https://www.sri.com/research/future-concepts-division/){:target="\_blank"}, part of SRI International (prior Xerox PARC).
+I earned my Ph.D. from [Yochan Lab](https://yochan-lab.github.io/home/){:target="\_blank"} under the supervision of [Prof. Subbarao Kambhampati](https://rakaposhi.eas.asu.edu){:target="\_blank"} at ASU.
+During my Ph.D., I did summer internship as an Applied Scientist Intern in Alexa at Amazon, Pittsburgh (2018 and 2021).

 :point_right: Currently, I am looking for **full-time opportunities** in research and engineering roles.

-:mailbox_with_mail: sachin . grover @ asu . edu (remove spaces)
+:mailbox_with_mail: sachin . grover @ asu . edu

-**Research Interest**: LLM Agents, Learning+Planning systems, Neurosymbolic techniques.
+**Research Interest**: LLM Reasoning and Agents, Learning+Planning systems, Neurosymbolic techniques.

 ##### Research

-My research focuses on designing human-aware techniques and systems utilizing recent improvements in LLMs, planning techniques, and other learning methods.
-I am also interested in solving real-world complex problems and creating interpretable systems that provide explanations with guarantees utilizing machine learning and AI-planning techniques.
+I am interested in LLM based reasoning and agent behavior, with a focus on enhancing their capabilities through both pre-training and post-training techniques.
-My work in the past has been published in refereed journals (AIJ, HCI, IEEE, Taylor & Francis, etc.) and several peer-reviewed conferences (International Conference of Automated Planning and Scheduling _ICAPS_, Human-Robot Interaction _HRI_, AI & Education _AIED_, Naturalistic Decision Making _NDM_, etc.) and workshops (Knowledge Engineering for Planning and Scheduling _ICAPS KEPS_, Explainability and AI _ICAPS XAIP_, ML for Public Health _NEURIPS MLPH_), etc. A list of my publications can be checked below.
+With over a decade of research experience in automated reasoning and planning, I have worked on learning-based methods such as Reinforcement Learning (RL) and formal, symbolic approaches including Automated Task Planning.
+My long-term goal is to develop neuro-symbolic agents that are both data-efficient and capable of operating in dynamic environments with minimal human supervision.
+These agents will integrate the generalization abilities of LLMs with the structure and reliability of symbolic reasoning, enabling robust decision-making and adaptation in real-world settings.